GISBlox/mcp-server/README.md

 ### Conversion
 - "Convert this WKT geometry string into a GeoJson feature collection"

+### Map Analytics
+- "List the maps that are tracked by Map Analytics"
+- "Which map has the highest engagement numbers in the last 2 weeks?"
+- "Show the map KPIs of map XYZ"

 ### Postal Code Data
 - "List the Dutch gemeenten and sort them alphabetically"
 - "Give me some key demographics for postal code 3811"